U.S. charges New York cosmetics executive with Iran sanctions violations

 Danya Perry, a lawyer for Rose, declined to comment on the indictment.

 Rose was arrested on Tuesday by the Federal Bureau of Investigation and the U.S. Commerce Department’s Office of Export Enforcement.
-Prosecutors said he was expected to appear before a magistrate judge in Manhattan federal court.
+At a court hearing later on Tuesday, a federal magistrate judge ruled that Rose should be released on bail, subject to conditions including restrictions on travel and gun ownership.

 “Whatever his motivation – greed or something more sinister – we allege Mr. Rose intentionally disguised his products’ ultimate destination and lied about those products’ prices to limit his customs liability,” said William F. Sweeney Jr., an FBI assistant director.